tarosky/logbook/readme.txt

 === Features ===

-* Super lightweight and it doesn't affect site's performances.
+* Super lightweight and it doesn't affect site's performances.
-* It has passed over 100 patterns unit test, you can use it in the enterprise use.
+* It has passed over 100 patterns unit test, you can use it with confidence in the enterprise.
-* The event saving logs is extensive, so you can develop own add-ons for saving it.
+* Extensible event saving logs, so you can develop own add-ons for collecting it.
-* Logging following activities on WordPress
+* Saving logs the following activities on WordPress
     * Publish, update or delete published posts.
     * Activate or deactivate plugins or themes.
     * Updating WordPress core, plugins, language files.
     * Users login action
     * Login and posting via XML-RPC
-    * PHP errors.
-(On the debug mode, it also save Warning and Notice)
+    * PHP errors (On the debug mode, it also save Warning and Notice)

 === Detail of saving logs ===

 * WordPress
     * Core updates